rcarmo/bottle-fever/README.md

 # Stuff I don't intend to do

 * A full-featured web interface (feel free to add your own)

+# Related Work

+* [Coldsweat](https://github.com/passiomatic/coldsweat), by Andrea Peltrin, is a much nicer, polished solution if you're looking for something like this.
+And yes, there's a nice web interface in there, too.

 # Technical underpinnings